awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 + Instance 3: AWS:Application, AWS:File
 + Instance 4: AWS:Network

-You can execute the following command from the AWS CLI to see how many instances are configured to collect both the AWS:Application and AWS:File Inventory types\.
+You can run the following command from the AWS CLI to see how many instances are configured to collect both the AWS:Application and AWS:File Inventory types\.
 The response also returns a count of how many instance aren't configured to collect both of these Inventory types\.

 ```
 aws ssm get-inventory --aggregators 'Groups=[{Name=ApplicationAndFile,Filters=[{Key=TypeName,Values=[AWS:Application],Type=Exists},{Key=TypeName,Values=[AWS:File],Type=Exists}]}]'